guicheffer/your-box/README.md

 Unfortunately saw no ~~advantages on~~ useful unit tests for this project.

 ## 👨🏻‍💻 Development process

+### Considerations
+This application should show up the possibility of working with any framework, using the concept of elements mediator, where you can add any event into any component anytime you want to.

 ### Technologies
 Some of the technologies stack was handpicked because of preference in working with!